tadtapongc/OpenFOAM-CaseGenerator/README.md

 ## Usage

-RapidFOAM can be run through the interactive browser-based Studio or directly via the command line.
+RapidFOAM can be run through the interactive Web Studio or via the command line.

 ### Web Studio

-The Web Studio provides a 3D visual viewport to inspect wind tunnel dimensions, edit flow conditions, generate cases, and manage remote HPC runs.
+The Web Studio provides a 3D viewport to inspect domain sizing, edit flow conditions, generate cases, and manage remote HPC jobs.

-- **Windows**: Double-click `run_app.bat` (or execute `run_app.bat` in CMD / PowerShell).
+- **Windows**: Run `run_app.bat` (or double-click it in Windows Explorer).
 - **Linux / macOS**: Run `./run_app.sh` in terminal.
 - **Direct Command**:
   ```bash